 For small businesses, your industry can have a tremendous impact on your premium.
 Insurance providers will look at businesses that are similar to yours to determine how much they should charge you.

-Medical professionals with higher risks, like doctors and surgeons, can expect to pay the most for malpractice coverage.
+Medical professionals with more risks, like doctors and surgeons, can expect to pay higher premiums for malpractice coverage.
 On the other hand, physical therapists and nurses can expect lower rates.
 It all depends on how much a liability claim might cost the insurer in court.

 A patient is more likely to seek hundreds of thousands of dollars in damages from a surgical mistake than an error made by a physical therapist, which is why surgeons pay such a high rate.